-1 Ensure that the lowest operational use temperature (LOUT) is respected.
-Consider use of Type I fluid when Type IV fluid cannot be used.

-- 2 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 42) is required. - 3 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain. - 4 Includes light, moderate and heavy freezing drizzle.
-Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 5 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 6 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail (Table ADJ-41 provides allowance times for ice pellets and small hail). - 7 No holdover time guidelines exist for this condition below -10 °C (14 °F).
+- 1 Ensure that the lowest operational use temperature (LOUT) is respected.
+Consider use of Type I fluid when Type IV fluid cannot be used. - 2 Freezing mist is best confirmed by observation.
+It is never reported by METAR however it can occur when mist is present at 0 °C (32 °F) and below. - 3 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 50) is required. - 4 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain or drizzle. - 5 Includes light, moderate and heavy freezing drizzle.
+Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 6 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 7 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail (Table Adj-49 provides allowance times for Type IV PG fluids in ice pellets and small hail). - 8 No holdover time guidelines exist for this condition below -10 °C (14 °F).